 10.30 Adult Gaming Centres

 In relation to Adult Gaming Centres, the Licensing Authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling.

+Licensees must have and put into effect policies and procedures designed to prevent underage gambling, and monitor the effectiveness of these.

+This must include procedures for:

+checking the age of apparently underage customers

+removing anyone who appears to be under age and cannot produce an acceptable form of identification

+taking action when there are attempts by under-18s to enter the premises.

 It is recommended that applicants provide means to satisfy the Licensing Authority that there will be sufficient measures to, for example, ensure that under 18 year olds do not have access to the premises.
 Such measures may cover issues such as:

 Proof of age schemes